 Each high school junior must complete all junior year program requirements to be eligible for membership in the Senior Program.
 The Crosby Scholars Program does not accept new applications to join or rejoin the Program during the senior year.

 - Grade Advisor Program

 The Junior Grade Advisor Program will be large group sessions with all schools invited.
-These sessions will include: Webinar Series on Self Assessments, FREE ACT Boot Camps, and the importance of the college tour.
+These sessions will include webinar series on Self-Assessments, FREE ACT Boot Camps, building a target list of colleges, and the importance of the college tour.

-Please check the Crosby Scholars Program website or Crosby Scholars student/parent portal in the Fall for more details about dates, locations, and times.
+Please check the Crosby Scholars Program website or Crosby Scholars student/parent portal for more details about dates, locations, and times of these programs.

-The Junior Program publishes a quarterly newsletter called destinationcollege2020.
-It is published for Crosby Scholars in the Class of 2020 to keep them informed of activities, deadlines, and announcements.
+Each junior in the Program has access to a quarterly newsletter titled destinationcollege2021.
+It is published to keep students informed of activities, deadlines, and announcements.
 Each newsletter offers appropriate advice and assistance for a specific period of time.
 The link to the newsletter is emailed to Juniors and their parents/guardians.

 The first issue of destinationcollege2021 will be available in August!